shadowmoose/pdf-smudge-remover/README.md

 ## Overview
 Do you keep finding smudges or unwanted marks on your scanned PDF documents?
-Do they always somehow seem to block out the name of that person you really need to see?
+Do they always somehow seem to block out the names and dates you really need to see?
 Fret no more!
 The PDF Smudge Remover is here to help you clean up your PDFs with ease.

 For any documents with unsightly overlays, this tool will attempt to read the text behind them.